 - Don’t put your CRT TV or monitor in the trash as it is illegal and hazardous.

 - Do call Junk King to pick up your CRT TV or monitor for reuse or recycling.

-And those old TVs and computer monitors are not all gone yet.
-GreenCitizen.com notes that:
+Unfortunately, not all of those old CRT TVs and computer monitors are gone yet.
+In fact, the GreenCitizen website notes that: